collaborativebioinformatics/EasyGiraffe/README.md

 ```

 3. Get Sequence Variants related to a disease and Generate FASTQ
 This script simulates sequencing reads by converting the sample FASTA files into FASTQ format (adds base quality scores).
 Required for downstream alignment.
+For more information please refer [here](scripts/README.md).
 ```
 bash scripts/disease_to_variant_resolver.sh "Sickle Cell Anemia"
 ```